kdaily/aws-cli/proposals/pr-contrib-guide.md

 We will also publish an improved contributing guide to document the review process, acceptance criteria, and expectations for communication.
-We will use existing issue labeling in conjunction with a GitHub Project to provide transparent status to the community to indicate what is available for contribution and to track the progress of a contribution.
+We will use existing issue labeling in conjunction with a GitHub Project Board to provide transparent status to the community to indicate what is available for contribution and to track the progress of a contribution.